 ii.
 Remember your own needs

 All hikers are unique and so is every excursion.
-What you need for a day hike is completely different from what you may require for a multi day hike as it pertains to hiking footwear.
+What you need for a day hike is completely different from what you may require for a multi-day hike as it pertains to hiking footwear.
 The same will vary according to weather and terrain.
 Also, some hikes are simple while others are technical.
 You will need a bigger and bulkier wader bottom if you are to tackle a technical hike.
 On the other hand, less demanding excursions only require a light pair.
 You need to examine the task at hand and account for such factors before landing on a perfect pair.

 iii.
-Check the price to quality ratio
+Check the price-to-quality ratio

-Every hiker deserves what he or she pays for with regards to the quality of an outdoor shoe.
+Every hiker deserves what he or she pays for with regard to the quality of an outdoor shoe.
 Remember, the out-sole is the first line of defense against dreary back-country conditions.
 The price of a noble pair of waders that will serve you for more than five years falls within the $50 to $150 range.
-This sought of pair ought to come along with a decent sole that will deliver the comfort, support, and protection you need to hike stress-free.
+This sought pair ought to come along with a decent sole that will deliver the comfort, support, and protection you need to hike stress-free.
 The cost of resoling would fall in the same range.
 Primarily, make sure it is worth every coin.

 iv.
 Look at the brand

 The market might the flooding with an endless array of boot leather makers but there are a few names that stand out for astonishing craftsmanship.
 Vibram is a remarkable sole maker whose profound reputation can be affirmed by out-of-the-box designs as well as durable, high-end outdoor-oriented bottoms.
-It is prudent to be keen about the brand to make sure that the quality is genuine and up to your standards.
+It is prudent to be keen on the brand to make sure that the quality is genuine and up to your standards.

 v.
 Read customer reviews